lmascelli/cppNonlinear/README.md

   - Computation:
     - [ ] Structure an analysis class with all data needed for a point in parameter space
       - [X] Software implementation
+        - [ ] Symplify what does not require time as parameter
       - [ ] Diagram representation
     - [X] Compute the transient
       - [X] Check if there is a correct switch between system function at manifold crossing